-- Parental consent will be sought via permissions questionnaire and permissions noted.
-This will be shared with school staff. - Staff and volunteers must seek the authorisation of the Head Teacher prior to taking photographs/ videos of children and must only use school equipment unless given specific authorisation by the Head Teacher. - The use of cameras on mobile phones or the downloading of images onto any internet site is forbidden - Only the pupil's first name will be used with an image - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.
+- Parental consent will be sought on entry and permissions noted. - Staff and volunteers must seek the authorisation of the Headteacher prior to taking photographs/videos of children and must only use school equipment unless given specific authorisation by the Headteacher. - The use of cameras on mobile phones is forbidden, other than for rapid upload to X (formerly Twitter), as indicated in the school's 'Use of Mobile Phones and Digital Photography Policy'. - The uploading of images onto any internet site, other than the school website, the school's X (formerly Twitter) account and Tapestry (EYFS), is forbidden. - No names will be used with an image. - It will be ensured that pupils are appropriately dressed before images are taken - Pupils are encouraged to tell us if they are worried or unsure about any photographs that are taken of them.

-The Guidance for Safer working Practices for Adults who work with Children and Young People provides detailed guidance on the taking of photographs and storage of images.
+The 'Guidance for Safer Working Practices for Adults who work with Children and Young People' provides detailed guidance on the taking of photographs and storage of images (see [HERE](#)).